membrane-php/membrane-core/docs/index.md

 ### What Goes In

-Membrane needs a Specification to validate against.
+Membrane takes a Specification to validate against.
-These are the supported types of Specification:
+The Specifications currently supported are as follows:

 * [Class With Attributes](builder-attributes.md#specification)
 * [OpenAPI Request](builder-request.md#specification)